-The Kevin Dale De Rose Memorial Scholarship.
+Kevin Dale De Rose Memorial Scholarship.
 Kevin De Rose was killed in an accident his junior year at Calvin in 1989.
 His family and friends have established this scholarship in his memory to be awarded annually to a student who demonstrates a love for providing Christian service in non-academic areas of life.
 Candidates for this scholarship must be admitted to the teacher education program and have a cumulative grade point average of 3.0 or better.
 If there are several candidates, preference will be given to those with the greatest need.
 Preference will also be given to those planning to pursue a career in teaching English at the secondary level.
+During the 1995-96 academic year, a \$1,600 scholarship was awarded.

-The DeVries-Post Teacher Education Scholarship.
+DeVries-Post Teacher Education Scholarship.
 Mr. John W., Jr. and Dr. Arden R. (DeVries) Post have established this scholarship to assist future educators in the teacher education program at Calvin College.
 Because of their special interest in minorities and persons with disabilities, the scholarship is directed first to an individual from either of these groups who demonstrates financial need.
 If there are no students who qualify on this basis, other students with a record of service to minorities or to those with disabilities will be considered.
 Two scholarships of \$1,000 each are awarded annually.

-Patti Morren Scholarship.
+Patti J. Morren Memorial Scholarship.
 This scholarship was set up by Jay and Kathleen Morren of Grand Rapids, in memory of their daughter Patti, who was mentally impaired.
 She passed away recently at the age of twenty-nine.
-The Morren's greatly appreciated the amount of love and compassion that was shown to Patti by her special education teachers.
+The Morrens greatly appreciated the amount of love and compassion that was shown to Patti by her special education teachers.
 They want to assist a student who is qualified to work with children with disabilities.
 They also set up this scholarship to allow a student to experience college life, something their daughter Patti could never do.
-Each year one scholarship of \$1,200 is given.
+Each year two scholarships of \$1,200 are given.